Democrats to argue Trump obstructed probe in third day of impeachment trial

 The Senate could return next week to the question of whether to call witnesses.

+Top Senate Democrat Chuck Schumer held out hope on Friday that Democrats could win over enough Republicans to call witnesses Trump blocked.

+“When our Republican friends go to sleep and think of the weight of the Constitution on their shoulders and think history will record them, yeah, I think we got a shot.
+I do,” he said in an interview with MSNBC.

-Reporting by Richard Cowan, Susan Cornwell and David Morgan; Writing by James Oliphant; Editing by Scott Malone and Peter Cooney
+Reporting by Richard Cowan, Susan Cornwell and David Morgan; Writing by James Oliphant; Editing by Scott Malone, Peter Cooney and Chizu Nomiyama